aiidateam/aiida-restapi/docs/source/user_guide/graphql.md

 ## Data Limits and Pagination

 The maximum number of rows of data returned is limited.
-To find this limit use:
+To query this limit use:

 ```graphql
 { rowLimitMax }